jlmelville/smallvis/docs/spectral.md

-Where does the diffusion come in? $P$ can also be thought of as a transition matrix of a Markov chain: a large $p_{ij}$ means that $i$ has a high probability oftransitioning to $j$.
+Where does the diffusion come in? $P$ can also be thought of as a transition matrix of a Markov chain: a large $p_{ij}$ means that $i$ has a high probability of transitioning to $j$.
 And because you can evaluate the probabilities at time step $t$ by creating the iterated matrix $P^{t}$, you can get a sense of the geometry of the data at different scales by seeing how the probability changes over time.
 And there's not even that much extra work to do: the eigenvectors of